|

 whole chemo ordeal and very upset about having to cut off my hair.

-my breastbone, through my belly button, to my pubic bone -- and it looks
+my belly button, to the top of my pubic bone -- and it looks like I have

-like I have three belly buttons in a row too.
+three belly buttons in a row too.
 Not a pretty sight.
-I certainly
+I certainly won't

-won't be doing any more swimwear modeling though I know photographers
+be doing any more swimwear modeling though I know photographers can do

 -----------------------------------